PRAXIS: Integrating Program Analysis with Observability for Root-Cause Analysis

 This selection is based on the judgment $J$, the observability context $c_i$, the program context $C_P$, and the nodes in the \sgraph $G_C$, such that $Q_{\mathcal{M}_Q} = \mathcal{M}(\psi_Q(J, c_i, C_P, G_C))$.
 Finally, the queue is updated: $Q = Q \cup Q_{\mathcal{M}_Q} \cup Q_{G_C}$.
-Mechanism (b) is crucial as it allows the LLM to investigate entities in $G_C$ that surface from the program context $C_P$ despite having partial or missing observability data (due to insufficient coverage or the incident itself).
+Mechanism (2) is crucial as it allows the LLM to investigate entities in $G_C$ that surface from the program context $C_P$ despite having partial or missing observability data (due to insufficient coverage or the incident itself).
 Our evaluation confirms that this capability helps diagnose entities that do not emit observability data (e.g., a ConfigMap) or have failed silently.

 \Cref{fig:praxis-phase-3} depicts the investigation of the Recommendation service (selected in Phase 2,~\Cref{fig:praxis-phase-2}), which was classified as a \textsc{Primary Failure} based on its program ($C_P$) and observability ($c_i$) contexts as well as subsequent RCA judgments for the Frontend, Frontend-proxy, and Product-catalog services.